nelly2k/notes/coding/aws/dynamoDb.md

 - Key - the name of the data.
 Value - the data itself
 - Documents can be written in JSON, HTML or XML

+## Primary Key
+### Partition key
+Unique attribute, input into internal hash function that determines the partition or physical location on which the data is stored.

+### Composite Key
+Combination of a partition key and sort key.
+In this pase partition key is not unique, but combination is.

+## Access Control
+- managed using AWS IAM
+- can generate temporary access keys
+- can use special IAM condition to restrict user access to only their own records (for example a Policy that allow access only to items where the Partition Key values matches their User ID).
+Condition parameter: __dynamodb:LeadingKeys__